Morgan Stanley CEO says bankers' bad judgment was not a crime

 A former securities lawyer and consultant who took over as CEO of Morgan Stanley in 2010, Gorman also said the government should not have repealed Depression-era laws that kept securities underwriting and trading separate from commercial banking.

-The laws, part of the Glass-Steagall Act, were rolled back over several years, culminating with legislation at the end of the 1990s that allowed the creation of Citigroup Inc (C.N).
-By 2009, the U.S. government had rescued Citigroup three times because of losses it suffered in the financial crisis.
+The laws, part of the Glass-Steagall Act, were rolled back over several years, culminating with legislation at the end of the 1990s that allowed the creation of Citigroup Inc. By 2009, the U.S. government had rescued Citigroup three times because of losses it suffered in the financial crisis.